The program provides a balance of unstructured and structured, active and quiet

-This is an evening for children to invite dad or grandpa to join us for some fun sports games and an ice cream!
+This is an evening for children to invite that special guy in their life to join us for some fun sports games and an ice cream!

 Our annual dance is organized by parent volunteers that plan a theme, food and decorations.
 It is a favorite event and a great way to